Shopify Loyalty Apps: Practical Comparison of The Best 5 Picks in 2026 (Tested)

 Froonze

-How did we choose the best Shopify loyalty apps?
+How we tested the best loyalty apps for Shopify

-Whether the app is affordable in the long run across different store sizes.
+We wanted to know whether the app was affordable over the long haul (yearly cost) across different store sizes.

-Whether the app not only has the minimum necessary features, but also promotes customer loyalty and increases store revenue.
+We dug to find out whether the app not only has the minimum necessary features, but also really promotes customer loyalty and increases store revenue.

-Whether the app offers additional functionalities besides loyalty that could enhance its core offer.
+We checked whether the app offers additional functionalities besides loyalty that could enhance its core offer or customer experience.

-Whether the app has good ratings, positive reviews, and has been on the market for some time.
+We researched whether the app has good ratings, positive reviews, and has been on the market for at least 3 years.

 Without further ado, let’s jump into it!